Optimal tax: Corporate income tax

 Arnold Harberger researched optimal taxation for corporations.
 Corporation income taxes are based on corporate profits.
 In the Journal of Political Economy, in an article "The Incidence of the Corporation Income Tax" Harberger provided a theoretical framework to understand the effects of corporate income taxes and to determine the impact of such taxes in the United States.
 He proposed a general-equilibrium model, in which he analyzed a two-sector economy (one corporate and the other not).
 In this model, Harberger concluded that the market will move toward a long-run equilibrium in which the after tax rate of return of all corporations would equalize, compensating for any impact of corporate income taxes.
 Thus, taxing profits would lower the overall rate of return and therefore the level of investment and output in the economy.
 Furthermore, he claimed that this model could apply to a broader range of conditions.

 Martin Feldstein disputed Harberger's assumptions.
 Feldstein argues that one of Harberger's shortcomings is that policy makers typically focused on the effects on personal income tax.
 Feldstein argued that policy makers should analyze corporate and personal taxation separately.
-He presented a method on how to reflect the net effect of the changes ro corporate tax rates on individual tax returns by focusing on the difference between real and nominal capital income.
+He presented a method on how to reflect the net effect of the changes to corporate tax rates on individual tax returns by focusing on the difference between real and nominal capital income.
 Feldstein noted the shortcomings of his model because of the lack of data to properly compare the two.

 William Fox and LeAnn Luna proposed another theory in a joint article “State Corporate Tax Revenue Trends: Causes and Possible Solutions", in which they take on the role of this taxation.
 They purport to determine the effects on revenue and propose some ways to reverse the trend.
 They claim that because the effective corporate income tax rate fell by one-third over two decades, the effective tax rate decline was the result of a tax base that is eroding in relation to income and profits.
 This was because legislation narrowed the tax base.